 Art and Science

 We are interested in the ways in which science can inform the creation of art and the ways that art can be used to bring scientific concepts to non scientific audiences.
-Below are some of the ways in which we have explored this connection.
+Below are some of the avenues through which we have explored this connection.
 If you would be interested in working as an artist in the lab, in using art-science lessons in your classroom or in exploring the art-science connection in other ways, please contact Dr. Nicole Gerardo.

 The Evolution Project.
 As part of the 2015 Atlanta Science Festival, Dr. Gerardo worked with students in her undergraduate evolutionary biology course and with Nancy Lowe, founder of SymbASA.org, to design and implement a project using lineages of drawings to demonstrate how populations change over time.
 In this art-science experiment, members of the Atlanta community copied six shapes from one generation to the next.
 Simple rules, based on evolutionary processes, lead to changes in the populations over time.
 Errors during copying cause mutations, choosing favored shapes represents natural selection, new shapes being added causes migration, and random removal leads to genetic drift.
 At times, whole populations split and diverge, leading to the formation of new species.
 The lineages of shapes have been extended in classrooms in both Atlanta and India.
 The resulting art piece tells the story of Evolution.
 We are very interested in continuing this project in school settings.

 Symbiosis and Ceramics.
 From 2012 until 2014, Dr. Gerardo, graduate student Justine Garcia and Visual Arts Instructor Diane Kempler co-taught ceramics courses in which the students learned basic concepts concerning symbiosis, cooperation and conflict, environmental microorganisms.
 They then incorporated images and systems to which they were exposed into their work.
 The collaborative project culminated in a permanent public display at the Oakhurst Community garden of pieces depicting the unseen world of the garden.
 Pieces explore chloroplasts, fungal life cycles and parasites of bees, among other topics.
 Though the Emory Visual Arts Department has closed, we hope to continue this collaboration in the future in some form.